djangify/our-spot/README.md

 ## 🚢 Deployment

-This app can be deployed on platforms like Heroku, AWS, or Railway.
+This app can be deployed on cpanel or on platforms like Railway.
 Key steps:

 1. Set environment variables in your host.
 2. Use PostgreSQL for production database.
-3. Configure AWS S3 (or similar) for static/media files.
+3. Configure settings for static/media files.
 4. Ensure `DEBUG=False` and proper `ALLOWED_HOSTS`.

 ---